sogaiu/ts-playground-setup/README.md

 * GNU make
 * typical shell such as dash, bash, or zsh

-See the Details section below for more information including limitations.
+See the Details section below for information regarding:

+* Implementation
+* Limits
+* Security <- *PLEASE LOOK AT THIS*

 ## Instructions